Please leave comments below!

 Also, see a transcript of another interview with Henry below for some real gems of wisdom.

-Henry Dvorken is the President of Courtman Mortgage Services and the author of “Making Money With Mortgage Notes” and “Sallee-Bop-T-B”.
+Henry Dvorken was the President of Courtman Mortgage Services and the author of “Making Money With Mortgage Notes” and “Sallee-Bop-T-B”.
 He has also produced a set of CDs titled “23 Ways To Buy A Mortgage Note”.
 An industry pioneer and a keystone of knowledge, Henry’s contribution to this business cannot be overstated.
 You can purchase his books at NoteTools.com

 Transcript of an Interview With Henry Dvorken (a different one, not the audio interview above)